BuongiornoTexas/pwdusage/README.md

 reports, and select year to date or month to date reporting (which ignore the grafana range).
 - Month anchor for annual reporting, weekday anchor for monthly reporting by week.
+- CLI interface to dump out csv format files for debugging.

 # Powerwall-Dashboard-usage-proxy